 IP Location Checker

 Find the geographic location, ISP, timezone, and network details of any IP address instantly.
-Supports CIDR ranges and bulk lookup.
+Supports CIDR ranges, bulk lookup, and lookup history.

 Supports IPv4, IPv6, hostnames, and CIDR notation (e.g., 192.168.1.0/24)